 - Impervious surface of three or more acres means a single tract of land with three or more acres of impervious surface;

 - a project on a tract or tracts of land that was previously authorized under a stormwater permit that authorized the discharge of stormwater from three or more acres of impervious surface; and

 - impervious surface adjacent to or adjoining the foregoing types of impervious surfaces where the surface in question are part of a related operation, such as a hospital, resort, or campus.

-The draft list below identifies properties that are required to obtain permit coverage and retrofit their site to improve the level of stormwater treatment.
-This list includes properties in Lake Champlain watershed, and portions of the Lake Memphremagog, watersheds only.
+The list below identifies properties that are required to obtain permit coverage and retrofit their site to improve the level of stormwater treatment.
+This list includes properties in Lake Champlain, Lake Memphremagog, and stormwater-impaired watersheds only.
 The list will be updated in the future as information for the rest of the state becomes available.